What Is Road Pattern?

 A hexagonal pattern is a network of roads that forms a hexagonal shape, similar to a circular road pattern.
 At every corner of the hexagon, three roads meet the built-up area.
 Boundary by the sides of hexagon is further divided into plots of suitable sizes.

-1. Traffic signs, lightings, and road markings should be properly and adequately provided.
+- Traffic signs, lighting, and road markings should be properly and adequately provided.
 To minimize the risk of accidents.

-Minimum travel pattern is also known as a linear pattern.
-In linear pattern, the road network is spread out in a linear direction (one direction) due to the presence of some natural features such as sea or ocean at one side of the city.
+A minimum travel pattern is also known as a linear pattern.
+In a linear pattern, the road network is spread out in a linear direction (one direction) due to the presence of some natural features such as the sea or ocean on one side of the city.